 The festive season is upon us and with the decorating of Christmas trees and the opening of advent calendars, comes the exchanging of secret Santa gifts.
 Whether you’re buying for a distant flatmate or somebody on your course, this can get a little stressful.
-To help you get crowd-pleasing gifts for everybody, here’s our secret Santa guide for every budget.
+To help you get crowd-pleasing gifts for everybody, here are our last minute secret Santa ideas for every budget and every personality.

 Food and Drink

 First and foremost, an essential thing a student can receive is life’s necessities.
 Edible gifts are the best kind of gifts, as you know they won’t be gathering dust in the cupboard.
 A small bottle of something or a box of treats can go a long way for your secret Santa.
 To make it a little more personal, collect their favourite goodies and present them in a jar with a ribbon.

 Another thing guaranteed to get used and within budget is a mug.
 Especially helpful when the coffee cravings come in during a last-minute revision session.
 Find Me A Gift do a range of novelty mugs for a fiver.
 Failing that, you can get personalised mugs from Vistaprint if you fancy printing their nickname or a photo on the front.

 There’s sometimes a stigma attached to receiving socks for Christmas.
 However, with the cold chill of an English December and the constant threat of socks going missing, socks are a welcome gift for students, especially within a £5 budget.
 You can get as creative as you like with socks, think cosy slipper socks or bright colours if you want to stand out a little.
 You’ll find these pretty much anywhere, but the Sock Shop does a range of fiver socks.